msinta/gitbook-app-catalog/README.md

 ### Stretch goals completed
 - **Live data from GitBook** — cards are powered by real GitBook pages.
 Title, description, icon, tags, and variables all feed into the card.
 Add a new page and it shows up in the catalog automatically.

 - **App detail view** — each card has a View Details button that navigates to the app's page.
 It detects whether you're in the editor or on the published site and uses the right URL, so the link always takes you to the right place regardless of context.

-- **UI polish** — skeleton loader while data fetches so there's never a blank block, empty state with a clear message when no results match, result count showing "Showing X of Y apps" when filters are active, uniform card heights so the grid always looks consistent regardless of how much text each card has, and a responsive layout that adapts to the available width.
+- **UI polish** — skeleton loader while data fetches so there's never a blank block, empty state with a clear message when no results match, result count showing "Showing X of Y apps" when filters are active, uniform card heights so the grid always looks consistent.

 ### Extra features beyond the brief
 - **Internal admin guide** — a hidden page inside the space walks editors through how to add a new app, including duplicating an existing page, updating the content, setting variables, and assigning tags.
 It lives in a separate hidden group so it never shows up for readers on the published site.